CIS565-Fall-2017/Project1-CUDA-Flocking/README.md

 * **For each implementation, how does changing the number of boids affect performance?
 Why do you think this is?**

+The increasing of the number of boids leads to the decreasing of performance.
+Since there are more neighbors needed to be check.

 * **For each implementation, how does changing the block count and block size affect performance?
 Why do you think this is?**

+Changing the block count and block size does not affect performance.

 * **For the coherent uniform grid: did you experience any performance improvements with the more coherent uniform grid?
 Was this the outcome you expected?
 Why or why not?**

+There are performance improvements in fps and runtime when the number of boids is big.
+But when the number of boids is small, the coherent uniform grid method does not improve the performance.
+I think it's because when the number of boids is big, neighborhood distance is much smaller than the full simulation space.
+When the number of boids is small, the neighborhood distance is not such small, and the code length of the coherent uniform grid is longer than naive method.

 * **Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
 Why or why not?**

+It will not affect the performance.